Arik-14/Hospitality-Analysis/README.md

 # Hospitality-Analysis
-## As part of the codebasics september month resume challenge, I have worked on this analysis project:
+## As part of the codebasics resume challenge, I have worked on this analysis project:

 - ****